danreedy/portfolio/README.md

 Dan Reedy's Portfolio
 =========

-A simple listing of projects.
+A simple listing of site, applications, and projects.

 ## Ruby on Rails